 During Budget-Friendly Annapurna Circuit Trek, you will pass through a variety of landscapes, including lush forests, rolling hills, and high-altitude meadows.
 You will also have the opportunity to visit remote villages and explore the local culture and traditions.
-Along the way, you will encounter a number of waterfalls, including the spectacular Gurung Gompa Waterfall.
+Along the way, you will encounter several waterfalls, including the spectacular Gurung Gompa Waterfall.

 The weather on the 10 days of Annapurna Circuit Trek can vary significantly depending on the time of year you visit.
 During the spring (March-May) and fall (September-November) seasons, the weather is generally warm and dry, with clear skies and good visibility.
 The days are pleasant and sunny, with temperatures ranging from 10-20°C (50-68°F).
 The nights can be cold, with temperatures dropping to below freezing.

-You will have the opportunity to sample local Nepali cuisine during Budget-Friendly Annapurna Circuit Trek, including dishes such as Dal Bhat (rice and lentil soup), Momos (dumplings), friend rice, friend Noodles, potato items food, pancake, Porridge, toast, chapati, tea, coffee, and Thukpa (noodle soup with veg.).
-There are also a number of guesthouses and teahouses along the route where you can purchase food and drink.
+You will have the opportunity to sample local Nepali cuisine during the Budget-Friendly Annapurna Circuit Trek, including dishes such as Dal Bhat (rice and lentil soup), Momos (dumplings), friend rice, friend Noodles, potato items food, pancakes, Porridge, toast, chapati, tea, coffee, and Thukpa (noodle soup with veg.).
+There are also several guesthouses and teahouses along the route where you can purchase food and drink.

-In addition to the natural beauty of the region, the Annapurna Circuit Trek also offers the chance to visit a number of historical and cultural sites, such as the Hindu temple of Muktinath, the Tibetan Buddhist Monastery, and the Cultural Marfa Cultural Village.
+In addition to the natural beauty of the region, the Annapurna Circuit Trek also offers the chance to visit several historical and cultural sites, such as the Hindu temple of Muktinath, the Tibetan Buddhist Monastery, and the Cultural Marfa Cultural Village.

 To complete the Budget-Friendly Annapurna Circuit Trek, you will need to be in good physical condition and be prepared for long days of hiking.
 It’s important to bring appropriate clothing and gear, including warm layers, a good quality rain jacket, and sturdy hiking boots.
 It’s also a good idea to purchase travel insurance to protect yourself in case of any unforeseen circumstances.